CaptainBloodborne/Advanced-functions-time-decorator/README.md

 ## Advanced functions time decorator
 ***
-Create a decorator function which has to calculate decorated function execution time and put this time value to `execution_time` dictionary where `key` is decorated function name and `value` is this function execution time.
+Create a decorator function `time_decorator` which has to calculate decorated function execution time and put this time value to `execution_time` dictionary where `key` is decorated function name and `value` is this function execution time.
 For example: